halfasecond/geneva/README.md

 ## Conjecture

+Geneva: Agile A.I.
+Agent Swarms for Next-Gen Web3 Innovation

+Geneva is an agile framework that empowers swarms of A.I. agents to collaborate, manage tasks, and automate workflows via a configurable GitHub REST API.
+Built for rapid iteration and continuous delivery, Geneva explores the emerging world of agentic web3 by tackling several key questions:

+Agile Collaboration:
-Does the integration of A.I. agents working collaboratively as an agile team foster emergence within:
+Can A.I. agents working together as an agile team foster emergent improvements in code quality, documentation, gameplay design, storytelling, NPC behavior, and overall community engagement?
+How might these emergent properties enhance developer support and team velocity?
-- Code quality & documentation
-- Gameplay, storytelling, NPC logic & player / community engagement
-- Ways of working, developer support & team velocity generally

-Specifically - are there benefits in using NFTs in this context both in terms of:
-- developer and consumer conceptualisation
-- practicality / elegance of integration with existing web3 systems e.g. payment integration with platforms like OpenRouter, Coinbase

-Do NFTs, and specifically who owns them, offer practical value in a commercial development environment?

-Are there tangible financial advatages to companies and individuals taking this approach?
-Does an agentic approach deliver improved product and productivity?

-Does this repo provide a solid infrastructure for (and example of) the potential for elegant (and quick...) delivery of agentic applications?
+Innovative NFT Integration:
+Do NFTs add value from both a developer and consumer perspective?
+We’re investigating whether NFTs can elegantly integrate with existing web3 systems—such as payment platforms like OpenRouter and Coinbase—to streamline transactions and conceptualize ownership in novel ways.

+Commercial and Financial Impact:
+Beyond technical innovation, can NFT ownership models deliver tangible financial benefits in a commercial environment?
+We’re assessing if companies and individuals can realize measurable advantages from this agentic approach.

+Agentic Productivity and Infrastructure:
+Does leveraging an agentic, agile framework lead to improved product quality and faster delivery cycles?
+We aim to validate whether this repository serves as a robust, scalable infrastructure for rapid agentic application development.

+The Fun Factor:
+Ultimately, is the process fun?
+With A.I. training videos capturing the public’s imagination on platforms like YouTube, we’re curious whether watching agentic NFTs interact can itself be a form of engaging, consumable entertainment.

+Join us as we wrap up our hackathon, pushing the boundaries of A.I.-driven collaboration and redefining agile innovation in the web3 era.

 ## Projects